 It is classified as simplex, duplex, triplex based on a machine provided with the single, double and triple spindle heads respectively.

 - Duplex – two-spindle head.

 - Triplex – three spindle head.

-This types of milling machines are also called as “Plano-Miller”.
-It is a massive machine used for heavy-duty work having spindle heads adjustable in vertical and transverse direction.
+This types of milling machine are also called as “Plano-Miller”.
+It is a massive machine used for heavy-duty work having spindle heads adjustable in the vertical and transverse direction.